CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 On the positive side, software defined networks enable new types of security controls, often making it an overall gain for network security:

 * Isolation is easier.
 It becomes possible to build out as many isolated networks as you need without constraints of physical hardware.
 For example, if you run multiple networks with the same CIDR address blocks there is no logical way they can directly communicate, due to addressing conflicts.
 This is an excellent way to segregate applications and services of different security contexts.
+We discuss this *microsegregation* in more detail below.

 * SDN firewalls (e.g, security groups) can apply to assets based on more flexible criteria than hardware-based firewalls, since they aren't limited based on physical topology.
 (Note that this is true of many types of software firewalls, but is distinct from hardware firewalls).
 SDN firewalls are typically policy sets that define ingress and egress rules that can apply to single assets or groups of assets, regardless of network location (within a given virtual network).
 For example, you can create a set of firewall rules that apply to any asset with a particular tag.
 Keep in mind this gets slightly difficult to discuss, since different platforms use different terminology and have different capabilities to support this kind of capability, so we are trying to keep things at a conceptual level.